Small paint sprayers

-Many of us here at The Family Handyman have used small paint sprayers in the past with limited success, so we wondered whether the current batch was an improvement.
+Many of us here at Family Handyman have used small paint sprayers in the past with limited success, so we wondered whether the current batch was an improvement.
 We decided to test some to find out the best paint sprayer.
-We focused on small sprayers under $200 that could spray latex paint and other water-base finishes.
+We focused on small sprayers under $200 that could spray latex paint and other water-based finishes.

 A quick survey of readily available sprayers revealed two categories: airless sprayers with a small built-in pump, and high-volume, low-pressure (HVLP) sprayers that rely on a vacuum cleaner–type turbine.
 In the past, most handheld sprayers were the airless type.
 They were often nicknamed “buzz guns” for the loud buzzing noise created by the pump.
 Recently, however, more consumer-grade HVLP sprayers have become available, and we decided to concentrate our efforts on this group.

 Unlike airless sprayers, most HVLP sprayers in this price range can’t shoot unthinned latex paint.
 However, they have a few advantages that we think make them worth considering.
 First, they’re quieter and the noise they make is less annoying—more like a vacuum cleaner.
 Plus, they put more finish on the project and less into the air, which is better in many ways.
 And finally, the good ones apply a very fine and controllable finish that enables a beginner to successfully finish woodwork, cabinets and furniture.

 Our test revealed a large variation in spray patterns.
-The less expensive sprayers with smaller turbines and plastic spray tips produced a pattern that was spread out with foggy edges and large paint spatters.
+The less expensive paint sprayers with smaller turbines and plastic spray tips produced a pattern that was spread out with foggy edges and large paint spatters.
 On the other end of the spectrum, the Graco electric paint sprayer produced very fine paint particles in a tight spray pattern with minimal spray beyond the edges, allowing you to get a super-smooth finish with good control.

 The Wagner PaintREADY and PaintREADY System can both spray unthinned latex, but the resulting finish has a bit of texture.
 We cheated on the viscosity recommended for the Graco and Rockler sprayers and were able to spray unthinned latex with them.
 We suspect this was due to the more powerful turbines and the good-quality needle and tip sets on these two sprayers.